jethrodew/cashmanager/README.md

 Run with: java --jar target/cashmanager-jar-with-dependencies.jar gbp [denominationCounts [runForUserInput]]

-when providing denominationCounts it should be formatted like the following:
+When providing denominationCounts it should be formatted like the following:
 200:5,100:10,50:10
+e.g.
+5 x £2, 10 x £1, 10 x 50p

 Will fail if you provide denominations which do not match the currency (Currently only GBP) Denominations should be provided as pence value i.e 200 = £2